-Because it may sometimes be necessary to start the diesel engine remotely, a separate key switch/ starter is located in the left side of the engine compartment.
+Because it may sometimes be necessary to start the diesel engine remotely, a separate key switch is located on the right side of the engine compartment.
 This ignition switch has no accessory position; only OFF-ON and START positions can be used.
-Be sure to replace the switch cover after the key is withdrawn or moisture may damage the switch.
+Be sure the hinged switch cover is snapped back in place after key withdrawal to prevent moisture damage.
 Toggle switch must be down (REAR) to start from engine compartment.